 The backyard is the new ballroom: Offbeat Bride on simple weddings in the New York Times #In the news#backyard#simple wedding Updated Oct 12 2015 (Posted Aug 13 2012) Ariel arielmstallings Remember when Mark Zuckerberg got married with that really awesome, relatively simple backyard wedding a couple months back?
 Well, the New York Times ran an article this weekend about that fits into the growing trend of simple weddings, and we were featured: Over at the wedding site Offbeatbride.com, the publisher, Ariel M. Stallings, said the number of visitors to her Simple Wedding archive has grown since the Zuckerberg-Chan event … "The backyard is the new ballroom," said Amy Kaneko, an events planner in San Francisco.
 Read the full article and tell us about YOUR simple wedding in the comments.
 Ariel Author of three editions of the Offbeat Bride book and the brand-new From Shitshow To Afterglow, Ariel Meadow Stallings acts as the publisher of all the Offbeat Empire websites.
-She lives, loves, and dorks out hard in Seattle, WA.
+She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
+To follow her latest work, join join The Afterglow, for exclusive access to essays, videos, online courses, and more.
 PREVIOUS Papier mache centerpieces, fairy wings, and some awesome cake cuttings NEXT Zygotic relationships: How getting married is like forming DNA strands Show/Hide comments [ 9 ] Yay for the mention!
 We're going the county park route.
 The ceremony & then buffet, all in the same room without having to travel.
 Lanterns & not flowers for centerpieces.
 A mid-day, relaxed party.
 Reply Word!
 Awesome to see OB get called out.
 Reply We're doing almost the exact same thing.
 Ceremony/reception at a park, catered by a local BBQ joint, with yarn flower centerpieces and decor from Party City.
 Oh, and lawn games! 😀 Reply I wanted to do lawn games, but the area is all sloped.
 No good losing the bocce in the lake!
 Good Luck & Congratulations Reply LOVE this!
 We went to City Hall, followed by a meal for our 16 guests in a favourite Chinese restaurant, followed by an after party with drinks and cake at our place.
 Relaxed, casual and very fun.
 Oh, and I wore jeans!
 Reply We were married in Vegas by "Elvis" in front of immediate family and my best friend.
 Then, we took everyone to a nearby In-N-Out for burgers and cake.
 It was awesome 🙂 Reply This makes me happy!
 We rented a summercamp for a weekend long get together.
 The reception will be super simple with a really casual barbecue.
 Reply We are having our ceremony in a chapel built in the 1800s that is now city owned, and then the reception in my parents' backyard under tents.
 We'll be setting everything up a few days prior and having everyone over after the rehearsal dinner to put the final touches on everything.
 It has taken so much stress off of me planning-wise, even though when it all comes down to it, we're paying about the same for the tented approach versus a venue.
 Reply For my second marriage, we got married in our living room after a two-day engagement!
 A friend quickly got ordained online and served as officiant, and our kids and two witnesses (close friends) were the only guests.
 We all went out to a nice dinner afterwards, and told the rest of our family and friends the next day that we were married!
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.